shruti-koshiya/finance-dashboard/README.md

 # finance-dashboard
-Interactive Power BI dashboard for personal finance analysis (Income, Expense, Savings, MoM trends).
+Interactive Power BI dashboard for tracking income, expenses, and savings with MoM analysis, category-wise spending insights, and financial KPIs.